FAME Studios: 21st century developments (2010–present)

 After founder Rick Hall’s death in 2018, son Rodney Hall (now FAME’s president) and Rick’s widow, Linda Hall, continued to operate FAME Studios and its affiliated record label and publishing business.
 Both remain fully active, attracting both veteran and contemporary artists.
 Gregg Allman recorded his final album Southern Blood at FAME in 2016, and Third Day cut their last album Revival there in 2017.
 Other artists who have recorded at FAME in recent years range from the Drive-By Truckers and singer-songwriter Jason Isbell to pop star Demi Lovato and gospel legends The Blind Boys of Alabama.
 Steven Tyler, Bettye Lavette, Alan Jackson, Jamey Johnson, the Revivalists, Anderson East, St. Paul & the Broken Bones, The Secret Sisters, Mike Farris, the Turnpike Troubadours, Keb Mo, and the Raconteurs have all brought projects to FAME.
 Emerging acts have also sought the studio’s magic.
-For example, country artist Ty Myers and blues musician Marcus King recorded tracks at FAME.
+For example, country artist Ty Myers and blues musicians Marcus King and Mick Hayes recorded tracks at FAME.
 In 2025, Texas songwriter Kensie Coppin released her single “Texas in Me" on FAME Records and hit the Texas Music charts' top 10.

 FAME’s musical legacy has been celebrated through high-profile events.
 On April 22, 2023, the City of Muscle Shoals marked its 100th anniversary with a free “Muscle Shoals 100th Birthday Bash” concert co-organized with FAME Studios.
-The once-in-a-century event, held on the lawn of City Hall, was headlined by country stars Kip Moore and Sara Evans alongside soul legend Candi Staton, backed by an all-star band of Muscle Shoals session veterans (including members of the famed Swampers rhythm section and the FAME Gang).
+The once-in-a-century event, held on the lawn of City Hall, was headlined by country stars Kip Moore and Sara Evans alongside soul legend Candi Staton, backed by an all-star band of Muscle Shoals session veterans (including members of the Swampers rhythm section and the FAME Gang).
 In 2024, FAME Recording Studios itself celebrated its 65th anniversary with a weekend festival on October 4–5, 2024, culminating in an Orion Amphitheater concert in Huntsville, Alabama.
 The “65 Years of FAME” show featured artists such as The War and Treaty, Bettye LaVette, pedal-steel guitarist Robert Randolph, singer Maggie Rose, and others, with renowned Rolling Stones drummer/producer Steve Jordan serving as musical director and leading a house band of Muscle Shoals veterans (including original FAME session players like Spooner Oldham and Clayton Ivey).
 These events drew widespread attention to FAME’s enduring influence and honored the studio’s contributions to American music history.